-First, it is useful to recognize that moral hazard and consumer heterogeneity are necessary conditions for vertical choice to be efficient.
-If there were not moral hazard, the higher coverage contract would be socially optimal for all consumers, and the optimal menu would involve offering only this contract.
-If there were not consumer heterogeneity, all consumers would again have the same socially optimal contract, and the optimal menu would again feature only a single contract.
-In the following, we explore the more interesting (and more realistic) cases in which consumers do not all have the same socially optimal contract.
+First, it is useful to recognize that moral hazard, risk aversion, and consumer heterogeneity are necessary conditions for vertical choice to be efficient.
+If there were not moral hazard, the highest coverage contract would be socially optimal for all consumers, and the optimal menu would involve only this contract.
+Absent risk aversion, the same would be true with the lowest coverage contract.
+If there were not consumer heterogeneity, all consumers would again have the same socially optimal contract, and the optimal menu would again feature only a single moral hazard is therefore weakly positive and at most the expected insured cost of moral hazard spending.